Ohio State Route 371

 State Route 371 (SR 371) is very short north-south state highway in the south central portion of Ohio.
-Its southern terminus is at a ranger station in Shawnee State Park, and its northern terminus is at SR 73 approximately 6 mi southeast of Otway.
+Its southern terminus is at a ranger station in Shawnee State Forest, and its northern terminus is at SR 73 approximately 6 mi southeast of Otway.

 Created in the mid-1930s, this two-lane spur highway, whose entire length is just 0.40 mi, provides access to Shawnee State Park from SR 73.